Altinn/altinn-studio-docs/content/broker/5. Altinn 3 Broker Solution Architecture (managed file transfers)/5.9 Information Security Assessment/_index.en.md

     components integrated with Altinn Broker could lead to broader system compromise.

-### Threats already addressed by the Altinn Platform

-1. Interception and Eavesdropping: The use of secure protocols and encryption for data in transit, as implied in the security documentation, helps mitigate the risk of data interception and eavesdropping.

-2. Identity Theft and Impersonation: The authentication component, which handles token exchanges and uses external ID-providers, addresses the threat of identity theft and impersonation by ensuring that only authenticated users and systems can access the platform.

-3. Unauthorized Access and Data Breaches: The authorization components, which manage access control and enforce business rules for service usage, help prevent unauthorized access to data and services, thereby reducing the risk of data breaches.

-4. Compliance Risks: The overall security approach, including the use of encryption and access control, suggests a focus on compliance with data protection regulations like GDPR, mitigating legal and compliance risks.

-5. Service Disruption (DoS/DDoS Attacks): While not explicitly mentioned in the provided documentation, the general security measures and infrastructure robustness typically include protections against service disruptions like DoS and DDoS attacks.

-6. Insider Threats: The access control and authorization mechanisms, which likely include role-based access and monitoring, can help mitigate risks associated with insider threats.

-7. Phishing and Social Engineering Attacks: By implementing strong authentication measures and potentially educating users about security (not explicitly mentioned in the documents), the platform can reduce the risk of successful phishing and social engineering attacks.

-8. Configuration and Patch Management Flaws: Regular security testing and monitoring, as part of the platform's security practices, would help identify and rectify any configuration and patch management flaws.

-9. API Vulnerabilities: If Altinn Broker exposes APIs, the security measures around authentication and authorization would be crucial in mitigating API-related vulnerabilities.

 ## Risk Analysis for Altinn Broker – before mitigation